ghost7god/APS1k/README.md

 * Tested up to: 3.9.1
 * Stable tag: trunk

-Video Share / Video on Demand (VOD) plugin allows WordPress users and admins to share videos and others to watch from various devices
+**Video on Demand plugin allows WordPress users and admins to share videos and others to watch from various devices**

 ## Key Features
 ---------------